giorava/new_profiler/README.md

 To run the **segmentation**:

 1. Adjust the `Estimated nuclei diameter` using the FOV plots of the preprocessing step, or by opening the images in Fiji.
-2. Double check the fields  `Segmention Estimated Time`, `Use deconvolved DAPI for segmentation` and `Standardize image for segmentation`.
+2. Double check the advanced fields `Segmention Estimated Time`, `Use deconvolved DAPI for segmentation` and `Standardize image for segmentation`.
 3. Press `Submit segmentation`

 > **Warning**